mjj4685/CLI-Portfolio-Project--PlanetFax/bin/README.md

 # CLI-Portfolio-Project-CatFax

-Welcome to CatFax!
+Welcome to PlanetFax!
 Please read below for setup.

 ---- How To Run ----